Skip to content

 What is EUDR?

-• The EU Deforestation Regulations were drafted to combat global deforestation and forest degradation by reshaping how commodities are sourced, traded and consumed within the EU.
-Critically, it does so by creating a requirement that all applicable products, including cattle, cocoa, soy, palm oil, coffee, rubber and timber (and all products created from them, including books) be proven to be deforestation free in order to either be “placed on the market” in the EU, or be exported from it
+• Critically, it creates a requirement that all applicable products, including cattle, cocoa, soy, palm oil, coffee, rubber and timber (and all products created from them, including books) be proven to be deforestation free in order to either be “placed on the market” in the EU, or be exported from it

-• For books, that means comprehensive forestry information (tree species information, location within the forest that the trees were harvested from, and more) relating to the components of the books (text paper, printed end-papers, covers, jackets etc) would need to be passed down the supply chain from forest to paper mill to merchant to printer to publisher to wholesaler to retailer.
-The entity finally “placing the product on the market” in the EU would then have to create an entry in the EU Traces system (known as a Due Diligence Statement, or DDS) using all that information, alongside confirmation that due diligence has been done on that information to confirm it demonstrates that the materials were harvested in a way that avoided deforestation or forest degradation.
-In other words, it’s not just that data needs to be supplied; there needs to be confirmation that checks were done to confirm the products are actually deforestation-free
+• The entity finally “placing the product on the market” in the EU would then have to create an entry in the EU Traces system (known as a Due Diligence Statement, or DDS) using all that information, alongside confirmation that due diligence has been done on that information to confirm it demonstrates that the materials were harvested in a way that avoided deforestation or forest degradation

-• Without DDS information (in the form of a DDS Reference Number and Verification Number, generated when the DDS is registered on EU Traces) on the customs documentation, books would not be able to cross the border into the EU.
+• Without DDS information (in the form of a DDS Reference Number and Verification Number generated when the DDS is registered on EU Traces) on the customs documentation, books would not be able to cross the border into the EU.
 And EU competent authorities in each jurisdiction (i.e. country) would monitor and audit for compliance, with fines equivalent to 4% of an entity’s turnover in the EU able to be levied

-In other words, EUDR places onerous requirements on importers into the EU to get the data they need and to be sure that their products are deforestation free, backed up by hefty fines for non-compliance.
+In other words, EUDR places onerous requirements on importers into the EU to get the data they need and to be sure that their products are deforestation free, backed up by hefty fines for non-compliance

 Unsurprisingly, a large amount of work has been done over the course of 2025 by businesses across the book supply chain (including Bookvault) to be able to ensure their supply chains are indeed deforestation-free and to provide the required data downstream.
-This includes most suppliers seeking to providing DDS reference and verification numbers up front, so that rather than hefty amounts of forestry data passing down the supply chain, just those two numbers do.
+This includes most suppliers seeking to providing DDS Reference and Verification Numbers up front, so that rather than hefty amounts of forestry data passing down the supply chain, just those two numbers do.
 Creating DDS numbers up front also means the burden of proving products are deforestation-free doesn’t fall to the person at the end of the chain who is worst placed to try and prove that.
-As well as reducing the amount of data travelling alongside the products, this also should serve to smooth customs clearance across borders, and increases trust between parties so customers feel safe to order.
+As well as reducing the amount of data travelling alongside the products, this also should serve to smooth customs clearance across borders and increases trust between parties so customers feel safe to order

 What does that mean for authors who self-publish through Bookvault?

-• The delay is likely to lead to some simplifications in requirements, but it is not yet clear what those may be and it remains likely that core tenets of EUDR will remain in place – for example, the need for Due Diligence Statements in all or most cases, and a need to demonstrate in some way that book are deforestation-free.
-One area where a change may come is in the treatment of books sourced from markets like the US – currently, books from the US are often not compliant with EUDR as US mills struggle to provide the level of forestry information required, and therefore authors and publishers in possession of US-sourced stock could struggle to supply it to customers in the EU.
+One area where a change may come is in the treatment of books sourced from markets like the US.
+Currently, books from the US are often not compliant with EUDR as US mills struggle to provide the level of forestry information required to create a DDS, and therefore authors and publishers in possession of US-sourced stock could struggle to supply it to customers in the EU.
 One possibility arising from this delay is a change so that it would be easier to demonstrate that US products are deforestation free, potentially by identifying the US as a “very low risk” country.
 That may help authors who hold existing stocks of books that they have sourced from US suppliers in the past

 What should authors do next?